wunderwuzzi23/blog/content/posts/2023/openai-data-exfiltration-first-mitigations-implemented.md

 ### Client Side Validation Call - Mobile apps remain vulnerable

 The current iOS version `1.2023.347 (16603)` does not have these improvements (yet?).
-Since the ChatGPT web application change is a *client side validation* call to a server API, the fix will have to be implemented separatley for each client...
+Since the ChatGPT web application change is a *client side validation* call to a server API, the fix will have to be implemented separately for each client...

-The decision to implement it client side might have to do with wanting to stream the results to the client for performance reasons, but it might be better to perform such security checks on the server side, so all clients benefit from such improvements.
+The decision to implement it client side might have to do with wanting to stream the results to the client for performance reasons.
+However, it might be better to perform such security checks on the server side, so all clients benefit from such improvements.

 ## Conclusion

 To summarize what I observed so far:

-- A newly added client side validation check for safe URLs improves the security posture and should allow OpenAI to monitor for attacks and notice patterns, which is good.
+- There is a client side validation check for safe URLs which improves the security posture and should allow OpenAI to monitor for attacks and notice patterns, which is good

-- The decision details on when a URL is considered safe are not known.
+- The decision details on when a URL is considered safe are not known

 - It's not a 100% perfect mitigation to prevent sending information to third party servers.
 Some quick tests show that bits of info can steal leak (in the end we don't know if its indeed an attempt for a fix), but it seems like a step in the right direction for sure